Claim your freebie!

 CAN I IMPROVE MY CREDIT RATING?

 Absolutely!
 It is important that you educate yourself about credit ratings and take the time a couple of times a year to check that the information on your credit file is correct.
-This infographic from Sainsbury’s bank has some simple and easy to understand information about credit ratings and what you can do to improve yours.

 Applying and being rejected can impact badly on your credit rating, so it is great idea to do a soft search before actually applying for credit.
 A soft search will help you to identify which lenders are most likely to accept your application and can help you to compare lending costs.